cryptohagen/cryptohagen.github.io/_sections/who_en.md

 So come on down and say hi, have a chat and a nice cup of coffee.

-All you need to bring is your laptop and/or smartphone and your good mood.
+All you need to bring is your good mood.
+If you would like technical help, you are more than welcome to bring your laptop or mobile device!